Flight recorder: Early designs

 Another form of flight data recorder was developed in the UK during World War II.
 Len Harrison and Vic Husband developed a unit that could withstand a crash and fire to keep the flight data intact.
 The unit was the forerunner of today's recorders, in being able to withstand conditions that aircrew could not.
 It used copper foil as the recording medium, with various styli, corresponding to various instruments or aircraft controls, indenting the foil.
 The foil was periodically advanced at set time intervals, giving a history of the aircraft's instrument readings and control settings.
 The unit was developed at Farnborough for the Ministry of Aircraft Production.
-At the war's end the Ministry got Harrison and Husband to sign over their invention to it and the Ministry patented it under British patent 19330/45.
+At the war's end, the Ministry got Harrison and Husband to sign over their invention to it and the Ministry patented it under British patent 19330/45.

-The first modern flight data recorder, called "Mata Hari", was created in 1942 by Finnish aviation engineer Veijo Hietala.
-This black high-tech mechanical box was able to record all important details during test flights of fighter aircraft that the Finnish army repaired or built in its main aviation factory in Tampere, Finland.
+The first modern flight data recorder, called "Mata-Hari", named after the famous spy, was created in 1942 by Finnish aviation engineer Veijo Hietala.
+This black high-tech mechanical box was able to record all required data during test flights of fighter aircraft that the Finnish Air Force repaired or built in its main aviation factory in Tampere, Finland.

-During World War II both British and American air forces successfully experimented with aircraft voice recorders.
-In August 1943 the USAAF conducted an experiment with a magnetic wire recorder to capture the inter-phone conversations of a B-17 bomber flight crew on a combat mission over Nazi-occupied France.
+During World War II, both British and American air forces successfully experimented with aircraft voice recorders.
+In August 1943, the USAAF conducted an experiment with a magnetic wire recorder to capture the inter-phone conversations of a B-17 bomber flight crew on a combat mission over Nazi-occupied France.
 The recording was broadcast back to the United States by radio two days afterwards.